IntersectMBO/ouroboros-consensus/CONTRIBUTING.md

 problems with the change in the design phase, preventing misunderstandings and frustrations later on in the process.

-We maintain a [changelog](docs/interface-CHANGELOG.md).
+We maintain a [changelog](docs/interface-CHANGELOG.md) for downstream consumers of Consensus (eg the networking layer, the node, or the wallet).
 See this file for instructions on how to maintain it and process it when looking for information about changes.
 Not all pull request need changelog entries.
 It is up to the judgment of the contributor to determine this.
 The heuristic here is to update the changelog if a downstream consumer would find it useful.

 When creating a pull-request (PR), it is **crucial** that the PR: